nickytonline/www.nickyt.co/src/posts/productivity-tools-i-use-4gm3.md

 ![Raycast Search](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/rrrls5ct9ld8ezq47tl0.png)

-- [Dato](https://sindresorhus.com/dato) - A better date app for MacOS.
+- [Dato](https://sindresorhus.com/dato) - A better date app for macOS.
 I also love that you can have clocks for different timezones.
 I have a UTC clock which is super helpful when working on a remote team with colleagues all over the planet.

 ![Dato Calendar App](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/0upcfu8ujartdzhy2tw1.png)